Visiting Burano - A Brighter Shade of Venice

 Burano is often included as part of the tour that includes the glass factories of Murano.
-Great option... if your time is limited and you don't mind being rushed from one thing to the next.
+This is a great option... if your time is limited and you don't mind being rushed a little.

-I always head for Burano early, catching the number 12 vaporetto (water bus) over - normally the 06:10 from Fondamente Nove.
+I always head for Burano early, catching the number 12 vaporetto (water bus) over, normally at 06:10 from Fondamente Nove.

-Arriving, hardly a soul is around and I enjoy a leisurely breakfast at one of the many bars.
+Arriving, hardly a soul is around, and I enjoy a leisurely breakfast of a cappuccino and a croissant at one of the many bars.

-After 11 a.m.
-I go to the edges of the island, down the little lanes when few tourists are to be found.
-This is where I hear the stories of life, lace, fishing told by locals.
+After 11 a.m., I go to the edges of the island, down the little lanes, where few tourists are to be found.
+This is where I hear the stories of life, love, and fishing told by locals.

-These stories become my stories, my memories, moments I treasure.
+These stories become my stories, my memories, and the moments I treasure.

-They don't go crazy on sauces here, they believe they take away from the quality of the local ingredients.
-Tastes are simple, subtle, unforgettable.
+They don't go crazy on sauces here; they believe they take away from the quality of the local ingredients.
+Tastes are simple, subtle, and unforgettable.

 Where to eat?

-RivaRosa is the go to restaurant for dishes similar to those you'd eat at the home of a local family.
-The bread and pasta are always homemade and the fish was swimming around the Venetian lagoon earlier in the day.
-Try their Risotto di Go' - a fishy risotto that is a staple dish here.
+RivaRosa is the go-to restaurant for dishes similar to those you'd eat at the home of a local family.
+The bread and pasta are always homemade, and the fish were swimming around the Venetian lagoon earlier in the day.
+Try their Risotto di Go," a fishy risotto that is a staple dish here.

 Ever heard of bussolà biscuits?
 They don't look like much but they are buttery bliss.
 Visit Pasticceria Garbo in Via San Garbo to give bussolà a try.

-If lace is your thing then you'll love Burano.
-Many believe that they make the best lace in the world right here.
+Burano is famous for its lace, and if lace is your thing, then you'll love Burano.
+Many believe that they make the best laces in the world right here.

-If you don't mind high prices and want the very best then Dalla Lidia, the oldest lacemaker in Burano, offers superb quality handmade lace at prices that make me more nauseous than the boat ride to Burano on a rough sea day.
+If you don't mind paying high prices and want the very best, then Dalla Lidia, the oldest lacemaker in Burano, offers superb quality handmade lace at prices that make me more nauseous than the boat ride to Burano on a rough sea day.

 Have a look at Martina Vidal too.
 Again, quality is high... and so are the prices.
-Really some beautiful items though and well worth thinking about purchasing something.
-This lace will look beautiful in your home, bring back many memories and make friends and family very jealous.
+There are really some beautiful items though, and it's well worth thinking about purchasing something to support this wonderful tradition.
+This lace will look beautiful in your home, bring back many memories, and make friends and family very jealous.

 The best guest house option is Casa Burano.
 They offer rooms in beautifully restored fisherman's cottages and their cottages are to be found at various locations across Burano.
 All offer a high standard of accommodation, free WiFi, breakfast, 24 hour coffee, bathrobes, slippers and air conditioning.